PowerDNS/pdns/docs/index.rst

 zone files or be more dynamic in nature.

 PowerDNS has the concepts of 'backends'.
-A backend is a datastore that the server will consult that contains DNS records (and some meta-data).
+A backend is a datastore that the server will consult that contains DNS records (and some metadata).
 The backends range from database backends (:doc:`MySQL <backends/generic-mysql>`, :doc:`PostgreSQL <backends/generic-postgresql>`, :doc:`Oracle <backends/oracle>`)
 and :doc:`Bind-zonefiles <backends/bind>` to :doc:`co-processes <backends/pipe>` and :doc:`JSON API's <backends/remote>`.